imdans/whatsupdans/content/index.md

 Another choice for my username was "D-man" inspired from "G-man" from the Half-Life series, However , D-man sounds like a retired pimp. so dans it was.
-Anyways , enjoy your trip here.
+Anyways , enjoy your trip here. amigo